mesosphere/dcos-docs-site/pages/1.11/cli/command-reference/dcos-marathon/dcos-marathon-debug-summary/index.md

 # Description
-The dcos marathong debug summary command allows you to view the current queue and debugging information of Marathon application deployments that are waiting.
+The `dcos marathon debug summary` command allows you to view the current queue and debugging information of Marathon application deployments that are waiting.

 # Usage